Zé Roberto

 José Roberto da Silva Júnior (born 6 July 1974), commonly known as Zé Roberto, is a Brazilian former professional footballer who played as a left wing-back or as a midfielder.
+He is most well-known for his time with Bayer Leverkusen and Bayern Munich in the Bundesliga, as well as Portuguesa, Grêmio and Palmeiras in the Brazilian league.

+He made his debut for Portuguesa where he played for two seasons before joining Real Madrid in January 1997.
+He left Real Madrid later that year to get more playing time and increase his chances of selection for the 1998 FIFA World Cup.
+He joined Flamengo before returning to Europe in the summer of 1998, signing for Bayer Leverkusen.

+At Bayer Leverkusen, Zé Roberto challenged Bayern Munich for the Bundesliga title, as Leverkusen finished runner-ups on three occasions.
+Leverkusen also made it to the 2002 UEFA Champions League final which they lost to Real Madrid.
+In 2002, Zé Roberto joined Bayern Munich where he won four Bundesliga titles over six seasons.
+He also played for Santos, Hamburger SV, Al-Gharafa, Grêmio and Palmeiras.
+Over the course of his career, he played 961 club games and took the field 84 times for Brazil.

 Currently, he is a technical advisor to Palmeiras, acting directly with the players and the coaching staff.

 Club career

 Early career

 Zé Roberto started in the youth ranks of Palestra de São Bernardo but it was while playing for Portuguesa, as a left-back, that he became known throughout Brazil after finishing as runner-up in 1996 Campeonato Brasileiro Série A.

 He then joined Real Madrid in January 1997 for a brief spell, where he helped them win the 1996–97 Spanish league championship.
 He was also part of the Madrid's 1997–98 UEFA Champions League winning squad, scoring his only goal for the club in the opening group match against Rosenborg BK, before moving back to Brazil to play for Flamengo midway through the season.
 In an interview in 2012, Zé Roberto spoke of his decision to leave Madrid because of his ambition to play for Brazil at the 1998 FIFA World Cup in France and had limited opportunities to prove his talents in Spain.

 The first half of 1998 Zé played for Flamengo under manager Paulo Autuori alongside Romário, Palinha, Juan (who would later play for Leverkusen and AS Roma), and his former Portuguesa teammate Rodrigo Fabri for the Rio de Janeiro State Championship, finishing disappointingly as runners-up.
 After this he was signed by German Bundesliga club Bayer 04 Leverkusen.